 On Mac, the character limits vary for both the title and message length.
 This is the same for all browsers before the text gets cut off.
 Additionally, the width of the characters used matters too.
 To be on the safe side, we recommend using up to 30 characters for your title and keeping the message content under 40 characters.
 Short and sweet is best!

 Additionally, the width of the characters used matters too.
 To be on the safe side, we recommend using up to 30 characters for your title and keeping the message content under 40 characters.
 Short and sweet is best!

 Top takeaways when designing your push notifications

-With its support for hero images and higher character limits before the text gets cut off, you can be more creative when designing with Chrome in mind.
-The titles really matter on push notifications – it’s the first thing your subscriber will notice.
+With its support for hero images and higher character limits, you can be more creative when planning with Chrome in mind before the text gets cut off.
+The titles matter on push notifications – the first thing your subscriber will notice.
 Chrome gives you that bit more space to play around with your title.

 That said, you should bear in mind that Mac and Firefox users, in particular, may not see your notifications as they’re intended if you don’t bear in mind the restrictions we’ve outlined above.

-The best approach is to prioritize quality above quantity for your push notification content.
+The best approach is prioritizing quality over quantity for your push notification content.
 Use powerful words that grab attention while getting your message across succinctly.
-Don’t forget the all-important hero image to draw the eye for your subscribers that use Chrome.
+Don’t forget the all-important hero image to draw the eye of your Chrome subscribers.